frvgmxntx/dxts/README.md

 $ swapon /dev/PATH_TO_SWAP
 ```

-- finally, is time to pacstrap core stuff
+Finally, is time to pacstrap core stuff.

 > best time to act like a wizard summoning an esoteric spell